 - Manipulative Bitch: When she convinces Goku to help her find the rest of the Dragon Balls, she deliberately neglects to tell him that the balls scatter after the wish is made.

-- Morality Pet: To Yamcha in the Pilaf Saga and Vegeta in the Buu Saga.
+- Morality Pet: To Yamcha in the Pilaf Saga and then Vegeta in the Buu Saga.

 - Ms. Fanservice: The Playboy Bunny suit being one of the earliest examples.
 To take it further, she's the only female character to appear naked in the entire series.